 The total number of margin loans outstanding to residents reported in item 4 (column 3) on ARF 723.0 should be equivalent to the total number of margin lending facilities outstanding for all business types reported in item 3 (column 4) on either ARF 742.0A or ARF 742.0B, whichever is applicable, where there is a one-for-one relationship between the number of margin loans and the number of margin lending facilities.
-If there are some margin loans that may be aggregated in accordance with the definition of a facility, then the total number of margin lending facilities outstanding.
+If there are some margin loans that may be aggregated in accordance with the definition of a facility, then the total number of margin lending facilities outstanding will be less than the total number of margin loans outstanding.